MBB-team/VBA-toolbox/_wiki/param-transform.md

 $$ f(x) = f(E[x]) + f'(E[x])\times\left(\vartheta-E[x]\right) + ... $$

+where the first-order truncation renders the approxiation valid only in the near vicinity of $$E[x]$$.

 This first-order Taylor expansion is useful, because it can be used to derive the first- and second-order moments of $$z$$, given first- and second-order moments of $$x$$:

 $$ E[z] \approx f(E[x]) $$